 Three Easy Steps

-- During your visit at the Cirocco Dental Center, if we suspect that you might be showing signs of teeth grinding at night, we will introduce you to the NOX-T3 Monitor, a device which will accurately test for SDB.
+- During your visit at the Cirocco Dental Center, if we suspect that you might be showing signs of teeth grinding at night, we will introduce you to the NOX-T3 Monitor, a device which will accurately test for bruxism and SDB.

 Symptoms of Bruxism